 Having realize her ambition, Debby, like any true mermaid, is in love with the sea and plans to stay at Weekiwachee "as long as they will have me."

-It appears that Debby had a great career with Weeki Wachee, as there are several internet references to her performing at the famed attraction in the 1960s.
+It certainly appears that Debby had a great career with Weeki Wachee.
+There are several internet references to her performing at the famed attraction in the 1960s, including this photo (below) from Flickr.
+That's Debby on the right on the bicycle built for two.

 Today, Weeki Wachee Springs State Park keeps the roadside attraction alive for today's generation.